Part of the complete guide to understanding addiction

 In a desperate effort to maintain the rapidly cycling euphoria, the cocaine addict will binge while continuously increasing dosage levels.
 The crash comes hard on its heels and is characterized by complete mental and physical exhaustion and strong depression.
 Eventually, the crash runs its course, acute cravings follow, and the vicious cycle begins anew.
 Cocaine’s strong addictive properties have earned it its reputation as a hard drug.

-How do Cocaine and Crack Work?
+How Does Cocaine Work?

 Dopamine is a pleasure-inducing chemical naturally produced in the human body and transported throughout the brain via the nervous system.
 Among other things, it provides attraction and motivation towards activities which provide the reward of pleasure.